-Both the allocation report and non-financial impact report will be made publicly available in the Green Bond section of the Issuers website (www.kbc.com/en/investor-relations/debt-issuance/kbc-group.html).
+The available reports will be published on KBC's website (www.kbc.com/en/investor-relations/debt-issuance/kbc-group.html).

 Any reports made available on the Issuer's website do not form part of, and are not incorporated by reference into, this Base Prospectus.